The main types of NYFW photographers include:

 What it is: Help fashion influencers and bloggers capture the outfits they wear to the shows!
 Usually these blogger shoots aim to mimic street style shots, but result in more images, details, and control on behalf of both the influencer and the photographer.
 These shoots are ideal for bloggers who plan to create whole blog posts about their outfit.

 How to do it: Reach out to influencers and bloggers who either live in NYC or say they are attending NYFW.
 Communicate your rates, schedule, and any other relevant information to your shooting style.
 Start contacting influencers 4-6 weeks beforehand letting them know you will be available, and don’t forget to follow up closer to the shows because many influencers will not know their show schedule/be able to schedule shoots until the week before.
 Flexibility is key!

 Pro tip: If you also want to do any of the aforementioned photography types and/or your client is attending shows, schedule your blogger shoots near the venue and at least an hour and a half before the show is slated to start.
 This way your client can get in line on time, and you can either get backstage/on the press riser or catch some street style outside.

-Are you interested in photographing NYFW next season?
+Are you interested becoming a NYFW photographer next season?
 Have any other questions?
 Comment down below!

 Thanks for reading,